open-edge-platform/edge-microvisor-toolkit/docs/developer-guide/get-started/emt-building-howto.md

 ### Example 3: Generating user passwords

-To specify user passwords for your build, you can use [OpenSSL](https://openssl-library.org/source/) and generate a SHA-512 hash along with a salt, which is the default and recommended security solution in the toolkit.
+To specify user passwords for your build, you can use [OpenSSL](https://openssl-library.org/source/) and generate a SHA-512 hash with salt.
+It is the default and recommended security solution in the toolkit.

 1. Generate a secure password with `openssl passwd`: